kubewarden/rfc/rfc/0022-policy-lifecycle.md

 Here are the possible values for `phase`:

 - `Pending`: The policy was created and is pending to be loaded.
-- `Updating`: The policy was updated and is pending to be loaded.
+- `Updating`: The policy was previously `Active`, has been updated, and the new version is awaiting loading.
+The old revision remains available and is still being served.
 - `Active`: The policy was successfully loaded and is ready to be used.
 - `Failed`: The policy failed to load.